HL7/fhir-subscription-backport-ig/input/pagecontent/channels.md

 1. Server responds with a success code and creates the subscription with a state of `requested`.
 1. Server performs an HTTP POST to the requested endpoint with a `handshake` notification.
 1. Client Endpoint accepts the POST and returns a success HTTP code (e.g., `200`).
-1. Server may send a notification of type `heartbeat` at any time.
+1. Server may send notifications of type `heartbeat` at any time.
-1. Server may send a notificaiton of type `event-notificaiton` at any time.
+1. Server may send notifications of type `event-notificaiton` at any time.

 ##### Security Notes